 specifies the level of the target variable.
 The values of level can be BINARY or NOMINAL.
-If you specify anything other than BINARY or NOMINAL, PROC HPBIN stops with an error message.
+The default is NOMINAL.

 ORDER=order

 specifies the order of the target variable.
 The values of order can be ASCENDING or DESCENDING.
 The default is DESCENDING.